kenanalperen/xbox-haptic/README.md

 This repository is to give haptic feedback by vibration to your controller which is connected to the force sensor at the manipulator

-First run ros1, ros2 and bridge them. (this
+First run ros1, ros2 and bridge them. (follow below link)

 [ROS1-ROS2 Bridge](https://github.com/kenanalperen/ros1-2)